Paul-Borisov/nextjs-azure-ad-org-chart-with-hr-onboarding-offboarding/README.md

 2. Creating a new user account in Entra ID or hybrid local AD at any level of the hierarchy under the supervision of a specific manager.

 - <a href="samples/images/5_adding-a-new-azure-ad-user-for-manager.png">This option</a> is available only for users that belong to global Entra ID roles of User Administrator or Global Administrator.
-Security checks are automatic so regular users cannot see this feature.
+Security checks are done automatically and regular users cannot see and access this feature.
 - Required fields are minimal and include only First and Last name.
 The most of other attributes are optional or can be copied from the selected manager.
 - The creator can choose:
   - Account type being created - cloud-only (Entra ID only) or hybrid local AD with sync via AD Connect